inogs/LTRANS_Zlev/LTRANS_Zlev_user_manual.md

 - `Zgrid` should be activated if the grid is based on a vertical discretization based on the Z coordinate

-- `Zgrid_depthinterp` enables the setup of a *smooth-interpolated* batiymetry instead of the sharp non-interpolated boundary for a Z grid.
+- `Zgrid_depthinterp` enables the setup of a *smooth-interpolated* bathymetry instead of the sharp non-interpolated boundary for a Z grid.
 - `ADJele_fname` and `ADJele_file` were developed in the Zlev version to store the lists of adjacent elements and enable a quicker restart without recomputing this list at every new simulation.

 ##### 6.10 Hydrodynamic fields